Enabling App Services

 Select the explicit App ID that matches your bundle ID if it exists; otherwise, select the Xcode-managed wildcard App ID.

-You can also edit App ID settings using Member Center, but any changes you make in Member Center won’t configure app services in your Xcode project.
+You can also edit App ID settings using your developer account, but any changes you make in your developer account won’t configure app services in your Xcode project.
 Use the Capabilities pane in Xcode to fully configure app services.
-Push notifications is the only service, shown in Member Center, that Xcode doesn’t configure for you.

 Learn More About App Services

-Refer to this table for more information on key app services that appear in the Capabilities pane in Xcode or require additional configuration using Xcode, Member Center, or iTunes Connect.
+Refer to this table for more information on key app services that appear in the Capabilities pane in Xcode or require additional configuration using Xcode, your developer account, or iTunes Connect.

 To learn about